Xavier vs. Houston College Basketball Predictions & Picks - December 1

 Xavier vs. Houston Predictions & Picks: Spread, Total - December 1

-Friday's contest between the No. 6 Houston Cougars (7-0) and Xavier Musketeers (4-3) squaring off at Cintas Center has a projected final score of 70-65 (according to our computer prediction) in favor of Cougars, who is listed as a small favorite by our model.
-The game will start at 6:30 PM ET on December 1.
+Friday's contest that pits the No. 6 Houston Cougars (7-0) versus the Xavier Musketeers (4-3) at Cintas Center has a projected final score of 70-65 (based on our computer prediction) in favor of Houston, who is a slight favorite in this matchup according to our model.
+Game time is at 6:30 PM on December 1.

+According to our computer prediction, Xavier projects to cover the 7.5-point spread in its matchup versus Houston.
+The over/under is currently listed at 138.5, and the two teams are projected to come in below that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!